YiiGaa/Once/src/main/java/com/stoprefactoring/once/module/_DataCheck/README-en.md

 - The value of the template Json is `[]`, which means that the value type is limited to the Json array.
 If it is empty `[]`, it means that the internal data is not limited

 - The value of the template Json is `[]`, and the value range can be set internally, such as `["1","2",{"key":"value"}]`.
-As long as it meets an element setting, it can be checked
+As long as it meets an element setting, it can be checked.If the value range is set, the Json array cannot be empty.

 # ◎ Module test separately